mbugert/laserscad/README.md

 ### lpart
 Defines an single object which will be lasercut, consisting of its children.
-Children must be located in the first octant (in the positive x,y,z range). laserscad projects lparts on the xy-plane, i.e. lparts should be modeled as 2D objects in the xy-plane with a thickness in positive z-direction.
+Children must be located in the first octant (in the positive x,y,z range). laserscad projects lparts on the xy-plane, i.e. lparts should be modeled as 3D objects lying on the xy-plane with a thickness in positive z-direction.

 ``lpart(id, [x, y]) { ... }``